Barefoot workers and cracked floors were found at a factory that made recalled eyedrops, FDA says

 On Monday, Kilitch Healthcare officially recalled the lubricating eyedrops, sold in 27 different brands and formulations.
 The agency published the notice to its website Wednesday.
 The recall is something of a formality, since the FDA had already alerted U.S. stores and consumers to the problem.

-FDA officials don’t have the legal authority to force manufacturers to recall their products, and instead rely on companies to “voluntarily” do so.
+FDA officials don’t have the legal authority to force drug manufacturers to recall their products, and instead rely on companies to “voluntarily” do so.
 The FDA had recommended the recall on Oct.
-25.
+25 and shortly thereafter blocked imports from Kilitch.

+Drugmakers and distributors “are responsible for the quality of their products,” but the FDA recently asked Congress for the authority to mandate such recalls, an agency spokeswoman said in a statement Thursday.

 Kilitch Healthcare said it has not received “any reports of adverse events” related to its products.
 The drops could cause vision loss or blindness, according to the FDA.